Managing Bollworms in Bt Cotton Through Season’s End

 Right now if you have large bollworms, they are probably inside bolls and you won’t touch them with an insecticide.
 This generation of corn earworm is pretty much done, but we can expect another one soon and they can sometime be even more numerous than before.
 Generally this isn’t a big concern, but we have a lot of late-planted cotton that could still be susceptible.
 Some tips to manage them through the season are below:

 Scout, scout, scout.
 This point cannot be overstated.
-You need to make a special effort to scout for bollworm detailed here in the scouting guide.
+You need to make a special effort to scout for bollworm detailed in the Insect Scouting Guide.
 If you are only checking for stink bug injury on quarter-sized bolls, you could miss a potential problem.
-Watch light trap data (found here) in your area to see if a flight could be occurring.
+Watch light trap data in your area to see if a flight could be occurring.
 Also, as we move into the fall, make sure to properly identify bollworms, as well as fall armyworms that could be problematic in a few rare cases, as this influences product selection.

 Additionally, you need to look at the fruit load and identify how many susceptible bolls that you have.
 Bolls that are big and hard cannot be penetrated by a bollworm, even if cotton is non-Bt.
 One difference we have noted this year is that medium-small bollworm larvae are able to penetrate larger than normal bolls of WideStrike (most Phytogen varieties) cotton.
 This has not happened in previous years so pay special attention to these varieties.
 Again, proper identification of caterpillars is important as fall armyworms may penetrate some larger, tougher bolls.